d12frosted/elpa-mirror/gnu/embark-readme.txt

   │
   │ ;; Consult users will also want the embark-consult package.
   │ (use-package embark-consult
-  │   :ensure t
-  │   :after (embark consult)
-  │   :demand t ; only necessary if you have the hook below │   ;; if you want to have consult previews as you move around an │   ;; auto-updating embark collect buffer
-  │   :hook
+  │   :ensure t ; only need to install it, embark loads it after consult if found │   :hook
   │   (embark-collect-mode . consult-preview-at-point-mode))
   └────